-The University provides liability insurance for all students in field.
+The University provides liability insurance for all students who are in a field placement.
 This does not cover personal injury.
 If a student is injured in field, coverage for care should be provided for by their private healthcare insurance.

 Felony Disclosure